ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Approach

-\textbf{Part Feature.} Another task of the AGE module is to extract part-query features.
-To accomplish this, we feed the feature volume extracted by the backbone network to two convolutional layers, which respectively extract part-3D features $F_{part}\in \mathbb{R}^{H\times W\times C''}$ and part-attention maps $Att_{part}\in \mathbb{R}^{H\times W\times 24}$.
-The learning of attention is supervised using part-segmentation maps.
-Similar to the extraction process for body-reference features, we perform a Hadamard operation on the part-feature block and the part-attention map to extract part-query features$F_{pqf}\in \mathbb{R}^{C''\times 24}$.
+\textbf{Dependant-part Features.} Another task of the AGE module is to extract part-query features.
+To accomplish this, we feed the feature volume extracted by the backbone network to two convolutional layers, which respectively extract part-3D features (gray block, which is consistent with the part feature blocks in PARE.) $F_{\text{part}}\in \mathbb{R}^{H\times W\times C''}$ and part-attention maps $Att_{\text{part}}\in \mathbb{R}^{H\times W\times 24}$ (where $C''$ is the feature dimensions of the part-3D feature block).
+Follow the Pare method~\cite{kocabas2021pare}, we use part-segmentation maps as an auxiliary supervision to aid the learning process.
+Similar to the extraction process for Attention-guided reference feature, we perform a Hadamard operation on the part-feature block and the part-attention map to extract part-query features$F_{\text{pqf}}\in \mathbb{R}^{C''\times 24}$.
 This approach allows us to focus on the relevant parts of the body and extract features that are important for accurate 3D reconstruction.